cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Disposable medical mask.
 - Disposable medical masks.
 - How I can use mask?
+- How I can use medical masks?
+- How I can use disposable mask?
 - How does a facemask prevent the spread?
 - Info disposable mask.
 - Info mask.